-This course is ideal if: You want to give your novel idea the best possible start
+Novel Writing Essentials is ideal if you want to give your novel idea the best possible start.

 Write a compelling opening that will hook your readers in

 Discover how workshopping will make your writing stronger

 Understand how to deal with specific issues in your work

 Receive valuable feedback from your peers and presenter